Shopping Cart

 Wellness with Melanie

-AYURVEDA (eye-your-vay-dah), science of life, is over 5,000 years old, and is often called Yoga’s sister science.
-It’s a holistic system that addresses the whole person physically, mentally, emotionally, and spiritually.
-In this way a person’s state of body, mind and spirit are assessed and from there we journey on the road to your optimal wellness.
+AYURVEDA (eye-your-vay-dah), means science or knowledge of life, originated in India and is an ancient practice that has been used over thousands of years.
+It has been called Yoga’s sister science.
+Yoga is a practice within ayurveda, but food as medicine is at the forefront.
+Ayurveda is a holistic system that addresses the whole person.
+In this way a person’s state of body and mind are assessed and from there we journey on the road to your optimal wellness.

-To design an individualized treatment plan a person’s current conditions, lifetime history, past and current tendencies are looked at (along with pulse diagnosis and a detailed discussion).
-In this way we don’t just treat symptoms, but instead we bring the body back into balance and from there it can continue to heal.
+To design an individualized treatment plan a person’s current conditions, lifetime history, past and current tendencies are looked at (along with pulse and tongue diagnosis and a detailed discussion).
+In this way we don’t just treat symptoms, but we heal at the root cause of illness and bring the body back into balance for long term health and longevity.

 People seek out ayurveda for many reasons.

 Some are attracted to Ayurveda because they want to better understand themselves and some come for specific ailments.
-We want better digestion, we want to eat better, we want more energy, we want to feel our best or have better overall health and Ayurveda provides all of this.
+Do you want to have better digestion, better eating habits, more energy, or just want to feel your best and improve your overall health?
+Ayurveda provides all of this.

 Although originally from India, many healing modalities derived from ayurveda.
 Hundreds of years ago it influenced the beginning of procedures that are part of modern medicine.
 There are three Great Ayurvedic texts that influenced medicine: Charaka Samhita (contains poetic prose of internal medicine), Sushruta Samhita (ayurvedic surgery), and Ashtanga Hridayam (physiology of the body and treatments).
-Furthermore marma therapy, a ayurvedic bodywork threrapy, is similar to acupressure, later spread to other parts of Asia and became what we know as acupunture today a topic that's has some debate.
-There is an art of ayurvedic acupuncture that's been lost along the way and utilizes the knowledge of marma points.
+Furthermore marma therapy, an ayurvedic bodywork threrapy, is similar to acupressure and later spread to other parts of Asia.
+From there, it became what we know as acupunture today.
+There is an art of ayurvedic acupuncture, but it has been a lost art.
+It is however utilized in some extent through a practice called marma therapy.

-This ancient science utilizes the wisdom of many paths all under the one umbrella of Ayurveda: the elemental theory to heal, food choices for body type, seasonal living, daily activities for balance, digestive strengthening, stress reduction, yoga, mediation, pranayama, massage, gem therapy, color therapy, aromatherapy.....
+This ancient science utilizes the wisdom of many paths all under the one umbrella of Ayurveda: the elemental theory to heal, food choices for body type, seasonal living and seasonal eating, daily activities for balance, digestive strengthening, stress reduction, yoga, mediation, pranayama, massage, gem therapy, color therapy, aromatherapy....

 Blessings.